uptechteam/fe-cookbook/state-management/redux-toolkit/rtk-query.md

 Also, you can follow these guides here:
 [RTK Query Basics](https://redux.js.org/tutorials/essentials/part-7-rtk-query-basics)

+In the example above pay attention to the powerful advantage of this library - automatic hooks generation when we add [Query](https://redux.js.org/tutorials/essentials/part-7-rtk-query-basics#adding-the-single-post-query-endpoint) and [Mutation](https://redux.js.org/tutorials/essentials/part-7-rtk-query-basics#adding-the-new-post-mutation-endpoint) endpoints.

-In the example above pay attention to the section about the refreshing caching data topics (both manual and automatic refreshing with cache invalidation using tags).
+Also, in the example above pay attention to the section about the refreshing caching data topics (both manual and automatic refreshing with cache invalidation using tags).
 More info is [here](https://redux.js.org/tutorials/essentials/part-7-rtk-query-basics#refreshing-cached-data).

 Here you can find more complex topics of using RTK Query to simplify your codebase and improve user experience (especially Invalidating Specific Items and Advanced cache updates):
 [RTK Query Advanced Patterns](https://redux.js.org/tutorials/essentials/part-8-rtk-query-advanced)